 Main Issue Sub Issue Summary of Main Issues Raised Proposed Response to Main Issues Raised Recommendation Berwickshire Housing Market Area RDUNS003 Disused Chicken Hatchery, Clockmill, Duns The respondent's state that the proposed site is located on the functional flood plain or in an area of known flood risk, as such: Sensitivity of use should be considered as some sites may not be suitable for more sensitive uses Recommend FRA Burn bordering the site on the south and west edges should be protected and enhanced in any redevelopment (357) The site was assessed for flood risk using the strategic 1:200 data and it was not found to be at risk.
 However, if the site is included in the LDP, it is possible for the site requirements to be amended to reflect any updated information as appropriate.
 SEPA have been requested to confirm their stance on this.
-SEPA have confirmed their stance that a Flood Risk Assessment is required and this has been included in prospective site requirements.
-It is It is recommended that the Council agree to allocate this site within the Proposed Local Development Plan.
+Once any flooding issues have been addressed and any possible mitigation measures confirmed, it is recommended that the Council agree that the final decision in relation